NoesisGUI

 Element Transforms

-There are two subclasses of Transform3D that can be used to populate the Transform3D property: CompositeTransform3D and MatrixTransform3D.
-Both classes represent a group of affine 3D transforms on an element.
-They can be used to position individual elements in 3D space.
-CompositeTransform3D represents 3D scale, rotation and translate transforms to be applied while MatrixTransform3D exposes all transformation matrix values.
-MatrixTransform3D is very convenient to bind transformations to properties of the Model.
+Both represent a group of affine 3D transforms that can be used to position elements in 3D space.
+CompositeTransform3D provides 3D scale, rotation, and translation transforms, while MatrixTransform3D exposes the full transformation matrix.
+MatrixTransform3D is especially convenient for binding transformations to properties of the Model.

 NOTE